Do I Really Need a Lawyer to Handle My Personal Injury Case?

 If you ask a personal injury lawyer, they will almost universally tell you that you need a lawyer.
 Do you really?
 Probably, but it depends on the individual facts of the case.

 There is only one reason not to retain a lawyer: you do not want to pay the lawyer’s fees.
 It is a good reason.
-Because attorneys’ fees are often 33% of the total recovery and sometimes more, it can be a significant amount of money.
+Because attorneys’ fees are often 33% of the total recovery and usually more if a lawsuit if filed, it can be a significant amount of money.

 Also, in spite of what many lawyers will tell you, there certainly are personal injury cases where the client would have been better served by not having a lawyer in the first place.